pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unsubscriptable-object"+OR+"E1136")

 ### [E1137](#E1137) (unsupported-assignment-operation)<a name="E1137"></a>
-%r does not support item assignment
+%r does not support item assignment.

 Emitted when an object does not support item assignment (i.e. doesn't define __setitem__ method)

 **:x: Incorrect code**